chophilip21/chophilip21.github.io/_posts/networking_part1/2023-04-01-network_part1.md

 </figure>

 Each transport protocol has its own pros and cons.
 For example, there is `Transmission control protocol (TCP)` and `User datagram protocol (UDP)`.
 For sensitive data that cares more about data loss, TCP protocol will be used.
 For interactive experience, UDP protocol will be typically used.
+The two protocols are often called UDP/IP or TCP/IP since they run on top of IP.

 <figure>